 This unit includes a grease management system for easy clean up.
 This system collects all the oil, fat and other types of waste that is created throughout the cooking process.
-This feature allows you to minimize creating a large mess while cooking and minimize your efforts in cleaning up afterwards.
+This feature lets you minimize creating a large mess while cooking and minimize your efforts in cleaning up afterwards.
 You just need to clean the grease catcher by brushing it thoroughly, and rinsing it with soap and water.

 You should also clean up the fire box and cooking area of the unit after every use.
 There is no special cleaning device included in the package, but there are many types of cleaning brushes and soap offered at reasonable prices.
 You can buy these cleaning tools in the price range of $10.00 USD to $20.00 USD.

 We highly recommend the cooking device be cleaned as frequently as possible.
 This will avoid a big cleaning job later on down the road and will ensure that the smoker continues to work properly providing excellent results.